 The infinity K7 jeans are of heavy-duty construction, but not actually heavy.
 Available in black, stonewash denim, or midnight blue, they look like a standard street style jean.
 By this I mean they do not look out of place on a usual day out.
 Hidden from the outside, the safety armour is barely visible.

-Fully lined with Para-aramid fibres, they also have an airflow mesh on the inside, which allows airflow to move around keeping the user cool.
-It also keeps the protection off the skin, keeping your legs cool and not itchy.
-A clever addition is the inclusion of a stirrup under the ankle, this stops the jean moving up the leg keeping the protection where it’s needed.
+Fully lined with Para-aramid fibres, they have an airflow mesh on the inside, which allows airflow to circulate, keeping the wearer cool.
+It keeps the protection off the skin, keeping your legs cool and not itchy.
+A smart addition is the inclusion of a stirrup under the ankle; this stops the jean moving up the leg keeping the protective armour and kevlar where it’s needed.

-I have only ever ridden in a 1 piece leather suit, so this was quite a change to the norm for me.
-Since getting the jeans in March, I have worn my leathers once and that was for the Ron Haslam race school day, where a leather 1 piece is mandatory.
-I have been using them for everything, commuting to work and more pleasurable rides, IAM training and as well as when out photographing bikes.
-Everything from half hour up to full days out on the bike and all I can say is I love them.
+I have only ever ridden in a one-piece leather suit, so this was quite a change to the norm for me.
+Since getting the jeans in March, I have worn my leathers once, and that was for the Ron Haslam race school day, where a leather one-piece is mandatory.
+I have been using them for everything.
+Commuting to work and more pleasurable rides, IAM training and as well as when out photographing bikes.
+Everything from half an hour up to full days out on the bike and all I can say is I love them.

 Check out the website https://www.hoodjeans.co.uk/

 - Pirelli Diablo Rosso 4 reviewAs hot as Hell, Pirelli’s tagline for the brand new Diablo Rosso 4 is new for 2021 tyre.
 I haven’t been to Hell yet, but I’ve been to Greece, and that was pretty hot.
 It’s an interesting tagline that fits the naming of Pirelli’s products, The Angel and Diablo ranges.
 As you can guess, the… Read More »Pirelli Diablo Rosso 4 review